 Please note: We offer a wide variety of financial support to make courses affordable.
 Just visit our online Help Centre for more information on a range of topics including fees, online learning and FAQs.

-This lively workshop is for singers and actors with at least 3 years singing tuition who wish to further develop their vocal technique and performance skills in the Musical Theatre repertoire.
-The focus is on singing technique and acting through song.
-There are some opportunities for end-of-term presentations in semi-formal concert situations.
+This short lively workshop is for singers and actors with at least 3 years singing tuition who wish to further develop their vocal technique and performance skills in the Musical Theatre repertoire.
+The focus is on singing and acting through song.

 What will we cover?

-- Physical and vocal exercises and guidance on technique. - Voice work to gain the vocal qualities and musical styles for musical theatre - How to broaden your individual repertoire - Guidance on choosing suitable repertoire for your voice type - Guidance on audition techniques and strategies - Communicating with an audience -Acting through song.
+- Physical and vocal exercises and guidance on technique. - Voice work to gain the vocal qualities and musical styles for musical theatre - How to broaden your individual repertoire - Guidance on choosing suitable repertoire for your voice type - Communicating with an audience -Acting through song

 What will I achieve?
 By the end of this course you should be able to...

-- Perform the studied songs to a reasonable standard and from memory; - Choose appropriate repertoire; - Understand the varying vocal demands for different styles; - Demonstrate a broadened approach and show a better vocal technique for this type of repertoire.
+- Perform your chosen song or songs to a reasonable standard - Choose appropriate repertoire - Understand the varying vocal demands for different styles - Demonstrate a broadened approach and show a better vocal technique for this type of repertoire.

 What level is the course and do I need any particular skills?